Skip to main content

 Support

-If you experience any issues with your sensor or dashboard, use the speech bubble icon at the bottom right of your dashboard to chat with someone from Aruba User Experience Insight.
+If you experience any issues with your sensor or dashboard, use the Intercom bubble icon at the bottom right of your dashboard to chat with someone from HPE Aruba Networking User Experience Insight.
 Go to dashboard

-Read our handy articles about frequently asked questions we get on our support channel.
+Read our articles about frequently asked questions: View articles

 Did this answer your question?